New York District Attorney On The Defense Over Handling Of Weinstein Allegations

 The Weinstein case has exploded just as Vance is preparing to run for a third term.
 He is running unopposed, which makes his re-election almost inevitable, says longtime Democratic consultant Jerry Skurnik.

-But the controversies have definitely hurt Vance's reputation and makes him more vulnerable should he choose to run again in 2021, Skurnik says.
+But the controversies have definitely hurt Vance's reputation and make him more vulnerable should he choose to run again in 2021, Skurnik says.

 "His name recognition has probably gone up.
 But most of this new name recognition is not positive," he says.